morales-francisco/Dashboards/MavenToys/README.md

-- The Colorbuds product is the best-selling product within the electronics category, yet it has the least stock within that category.
+- Despite having the least amount of stock in the electronics category, the Colorbuds product is the best-selling item there.

-- The profits of the items belonging to the electronics category are in a marked fall, mainly due to the Colorbuds product.
-This could be related to the previous point.
+- Electronics products' profits have significantly decreased, primarily as a result of the Colorbuds product.
+This might be connected to the previous statement.